Online Shipping Quote

 Explained and operated by the World Customs Organization, the HS Code

-• consists of 5,000 commodity groups covered in 99 Chapters containing 21 Sections;
+• Consists of 5,000 commodity groups covered in 99 Chapters containing 21 Sections;

-• is identified by a six-digit code;
+• Is identified by a six-digit code;

-• is supported by well-defined rules to achieve uniform classification all over the world
+• Is supported by well-defined rules to achieve uniform classification all over the world

 Trade relations between China and Philippines